We took a cruise from Barcelona, Spain to Egypt in 2012, with family members and some friends.

 At one time in ancient history this city was a seaport.
 Today the harbor is gone, due to sedimentation.
 It is a very interesting place.

 We went to a museum and viewed statues and other items discovered at the site of the reconstruction and restoration.

 We left the cruise after it ended and spent a couple of extra days in Istanbul, Turkey.
 It is a beautiful city with many interesting things to see.

-We walked to the Blue Mosque and entered and studied it.
-It is huge and once was a christian church.
+We walked to the Blue Mosque, entered and studied it.
+It is huge and once was a Christian church.
 We have seen many mosques in our travels around the world.
 They are always larger than imaginable and more beautiful than expected.